CliMA/ClimaUtilities.jl/docs/src/filereaders.md

 `NCFileReader`s implement two additional features: (1) optional preprocessing, and (2) cache reads. `NCFileReader`s can be created with a `preprocessing_func` keyword argument, function is applied to the read datasets when `read`ing.
 `preprocessing_func` should be a lightweight function, such as removing `NaN`s or changing units.
 Every time `read(file_reader, date)` is called, the `NCFileReader` checks if the `date` is currently stored in the cache.
 If yes, it just returns the value (without accessing the disk).
 If not, it reads and process the data and adds it to the cache.
 This uses a least-recently-used (LRU) cache implemented in `DataStructures`, which removes the least-recently-used data stored in the cache when its maximum size is reached (the default max size is 128).

 It is good practice to always close the `NCFileReader`s when they are no longer needed.
 The function `close_all_ncfiles` closes all the ones that are currently open.

+> :note: Currently, the order does not matter when passing multiple files.
+However,
+> it is good practice to pass them in order.

 ### Example